Skip to main content

 • After I finish work → I change into workout clothes immediately

-• While waiting for coffee to brew → I do bodyweight squats
+• While waiting for the coffee to brew → I do bodyweight squats

 The existing habit acts as a trigger for the new one.
 Much easier than relying on motivation alone.